 - As a general rule, children celebrate the Sacraments during the 2nd grade

 - Older children who missed the Sacraments in the 2nd grade are invited to participate

 - Child must be baptized Catholic.
 Copy of Certificate of Baptism is required if not Baptized at the Church of Saint Mary to enroll in the Sacramental Preparation Program.

 - Child must celebrate the Sacrament of Reconciliation before receiving First Communion, per the guidelines of the Diocese of Tulsa

 - Child and family must be attending Mass regularly

-- Child’s family must be registered parishioners of the Church of St. Mary or attending the School of St. Mary (if you belong to another parish, written permission from the pastor to participate in our program is required).
+- Child’s family must be registered parishioners of the Church of Saint Mary or attending the School of Saint Mary (if you belong to another parish, written permission from the pastor to participate in our program is required).

 - Child must have had at least one year of formal Religious Education in a parish RE program, school program or formal homeschool program before beginning Sacramental Preparation